Not Only In Dubai

 Strawberry Shortcake Toffee

-Allow the margarine to melt and sugar to dissolve before clipping a thermometer to the side of the pan.
+3. Allow the vegan butter to melt and sugar to dissolve before clipping a thermometer to the side of the pan.
 You’ll want to bring the sugar to a steady boil, until it turns a deep amber brown color and reaches 300 degrees, which is also known as the “hard crack stage” of candy making.

-Let cool completely before snapping into more manageable pieces.
+5. Let cool completely before snapping into more manageable pieces.
 Drizzle with melted white chocolate, and let set once more before handling.
-Store in an air-tight container at room temperature.
+Store in an airtight container at room temperature.

 All It’s Choc-ed Up To Be